-You just got your new camera system or VNC installed and want to use No-IP for an easy host name to remember.
+You just got your new camera system or VNC installed and want to use No-IP to create an easy hostname to remember.
 You have registered with No-IP, created a hostname, added the IP address and go to use the hostname, but cannot connect or find the server.
+So what do you do now?

-To login to your router, open up your browser and type in your routers internal IP.
+To login to your router, open your browser and type in your router’s internal IP.
 The default IP address for TP-Link is 192.168.1.1 You will be prompted for a username and password.
 If this is your first time logging in to the router, the default username and password is admin.
-(You should change these upon login to keep your network secure)
+(You should change these upon login to keep your network secure.)

 Once logged in, you will see a screen similar to this: